jarusll/the-logs/index.md

 Biggest oof of the day, I was trying to reverse proxy without registering the subdomain.
 Yayyy.
 In my defence this is my first reverse proxy setup and I barely know anything.

+Now I need to add jupyter as systemd service.

 # 2022-06-04

 I read about org roam today.